oliverjdlopez/Brick-breaker/README.md

-This is a remake of brick-breaker, the old (and at least for me, nostalgic) phone game,
+This is a remake of brick-breaker, the classic and nostalgic game.

 Notable features of the game include keyboard controls, configurable app state, collision detection, and real-time updates.
 Unfortunately, I can only post the built version and not the source because I used a library which is not yet public (written by my professor Abe Davis).